 It was just a coincidence that I booked this hotel.
 There was something going on in the Bay Area and all hotel prices skyrocketed.
-Hotel rates went up to be about double to triple of what they are usually.
-I looked for a decent hotel with still a moderate rate and not overpriced like all the other once.
+Hotel rates went up to be about double to triple what they are usually.
+I looked for a decent hotel with still a moderate rate and not overpriced like all the other ones.
 The only one I could find was the Four Points in San Rafael.
 I haven’t been too much in this area.
 I drove Highway 1 a couple of times up north.

 The hotel is located right on Highway 101 and next to a mall.
 So everything is really within walking distance.
 On the weekend the drive to the Golden Gate Bridge or to San Francisco is very short.
 The closest beach on the Pacific Ocean is probably about 30 minutes away.

 I arrived late afternoon on a Saturday, after “fighting” my way from the airport (SFO) up north through the traffic in San Francisco.

 My room was facing Highway 101.
 It wasn’t too loud at nights, at least for me.
 Every now and then you could hear some louder traffic noises, but mainly traffic was barely noticeable.
 My air conditioner was a different story.
 This one was loud as hell.
 I barely used it anyway, since the temperature in this area was just perfect that I didn’t need any heating or cooling in my room.
 My room door was not closing all the way when I let it close by itself.
 Make sure that your door closes all the way, otherwise it’s easy for someone else to take your stuff.

 Inside the shower, you will find dispensers for shampoo and conditioner.
 I love this if a hotel has it.
 Usually, I decline housekeeping service for most of the days and so I don’t need to go and ask housekeeping for more shampoo.
 This property is also participating in the “Make a green choice” promotion of Starwood.
 This means every night you get a $5 Dollar voucher or 250 Starpoints.